Alice (Lady Gaga song): Critical reception

 On a more critical note, Patrick Gomez of The A.V.
-Club said the song "becomes sleepy as it relies on a generic '90s dance-floor beat throughout".
-Sawdey of PopMatters called it the record's "least memorable track".
+Club criticized the song's production, thinking it "becomes sleepy as it relies on a generic '90s dance-floor beat throughout".
+The Independent's Adam White called "the 'take me… home!' shriek of the post-chorus" a "blast", while adding that the track "feels oddly impersonal overall".
 Dan Weiss from Spin thought that the Alice in Wonderland metaphors "are sadly not far enough from the shallow".
+Evan Sawdey of PopMatters called it the record's "least memorable track".

 Commercial performance

-In the United States, "Alice" was the "only non-advance track" from the album to debut on the Billboard Hot 100 chart, according to Billboard Gab Ginsberg.
-The song peaked at number 7 on Billboard's Dance/Electronic Songs chart.
-"Alice" debuted at number 29 on the UK Singles Chart.
+In the United States, "Alice" was the only non-advance track from the album to debut on the Billboard Hot 100, entering the chart at number 84, while also charting at number 78 on the Canadian Hot 100.
+The song also peaked at number 7 on Billboard's Dance/Electronic Songs chart.
+In the United Kingdom, "Alice" peaked at number 29 on the UK Singles Chart.
+In Australia, the song peaked at number 59 on the ARIA Singles Chart, while at number 3 on the New Zealand Hot Singles chart.
+Additionally, the song reached number 60 on the Greek Internacional Digital Singles Chart, 63 on the Scottish Singles Sales Chart, 67 on the Portuguese Top 100 Singles chart, and 84 on the Italian Top Songs chart.

 Remix

 For Gaga's third remix album Dawn of Chromatica (2021), "Alice" was reimagined by Berlin-based Philadelphian producer Lsdxoxo, who described his version as "'Promiscuous Girl' on 2CB" [sic].
 The remix includes heavy beat, and "weighty kick drums".
 In his review of Dawn of Chromatica, Robin Murray from Clash called Lsdxoxo's "Alice" remix, along with Coucou Chloe's take on "Stupid Love", "dancefloor bumpers".
-Vinyl Chapters Caillou Pettis found it "a relatively smooth and easygoing track while also managing to bring the goods with the disco elements".
 Writing for Gigwise, Alex Rigotti opined that the remix version's "energy remains disappointingly static, and it betrays the desperate, almost deluded hope that the original 'Alice' contained."

 Live performances

 In 2022, Gaga performed "Alice" live at The Chromatica Ball stadium tour as the first song of Act One of the show.
 Similarly to the album, the song was preceded by the instrumentals of "Chromatica I" as an intro.
 Gaga appeared on stage lying on an operating table while singing the song.
-She was wearing a blood-red gown with peak-shoulders–designed by her sister, Natali Germanotta–, along with black leather boots and fingerless gloves.
+She was wearing a blood-red gown with peak-shoulders – designed by her sister, Natali Germanotta, along with black leather boots and fingerless gloves.

 In his concert review, NME's Nick Levine noted it was a "slightly shocking staging that underlines the thinly veiled mental anguish in her lyrics.
 'Where's my body?
 I'm stuck in my mind', Gaga sings pleadingly."
-Laviea Thomas of Gigwise also highlighted the performance of song, writing that "belting out some completely unhinged, unearthly and simply iconic screams, 'Alice', is a stomping introductory - I've never heard Gaga scream like this before, her vocal range is truly undefeated."
+Laviea Thomas of Gigwise also highlighted the performance, writing that "belting out some completely unhinged, unearthly and simply iconic screams, 'Alice', is a stomping introductory – I've never heard Gaga scream like this before, her vocal range is truly undefeated."